-The Tri for a Cure is Maine Cancer Foundation’s signature fundraising event, having raised more than $12 million to date.
+The Tri for a Cure is Maine Cancer Foundation’s signature fundraising event, having raised more than $20 million to date.
 100% of funds raised stay in Maine to support cancer prevention, screening, and access to care programs.
-Each participant is required to raise $500 to support the cause.
 The money you help us raise will make a difference in the lives of your neighbors and communities around Maine.
+Now, more than ever, cancer patients need our help!

 Help!
 How do I fundraise?
 Don't panic!